 Make Meat Sauce: Bring a large cast iron skillet to medium-high heat.
-Add ground beef and ground pork (or sausage).
+Add 1 pound ground beef and 1/2 pound ground pork (or sausage).
 Break apart in the pan and move around until it is fully cooked.
 Drain excess grease.
-Add garlic and onion to the hot pan; allow to cook down 1-2 minutes.
-Add marinara sauce, 1/4 cup fresh basil, and 1 teaspoon kosher salt.
+Add 1 tablespoon garlic and onion to the hot pan; allow to cook down 1-2 minutes.
+Add 24 oz jar of marinara sauce, 1/4 cup of the fresh basil, and 1 teaspoon kosher salt.
 Stir to combine and warm throughout.
 Remove from heat.

-Make Ricotta Mixture: In a large bowl, add ricotta, 1 1/2 cups mozzarella, parmesan, lemon juice, parsley, Italian seasoning, remaining fresh basil, egg, and 1 teaspoon kosher salt.
+Make Ricotta Mixture: In a large bowl, add 15 oz whole ricotta cheese, 1 1/2 cups mozzarella cheese, 1/4 cup shredded parmesan cheese, 2 teaspoons lemon juice, 2 tablespoons dried parsley leaves, 1 tablespoon Italian seasoning, remaining fresh basil, 1 egg, and 1 teaspoon kosher salt.
 Stir to fully combine.

-Cook Noodles: Bring a large pot of water to a boil, add noodles, and cook to al dente according to the package directions.
+Cook Noodles: Bring a large pot of water to a boil, add 1 pound spaghetti noodles, and cook to al dente according to the package directions.
 Reserve 1 cup pasta water.
 Drain pasta and return to the pot.
-Add cream cheese, approx. 1 cup of meat sauce, 1/2 cup pasta water and 1/2 teaspoon kosher salt to the pot of noodles.
+Add 4-6 oz cream cheese, approx. 1 cup of the meat sauce, 1/2 cup pasta water and 1/2 teaspoon kosher salt to the pot of noodles.
 Toss to coat and let the cream cheese melt.
 Continue adding pasta water, as needed, to ensure noodle stay creamy.

 Assemble: Using a 9x13 pan, add half of the noodles in the bottom and then spread half of the ricotta mixture on top.
 Then add the rest of the noodles and the remaining ricotta mixture.
 Spread the remaining meat sauce on top.
 Cover with the rest of the mozzarella cheese (or as much as you want).